mypreview/Conj/docs/installing-recommended-plugins.md

 *Installation may take a few minutes depending upon your service provider and internet connection.*
 4. After you have installed all the plugins, **return to the plugin installer** page.
 5. Select the plugins you installed, and apply the bulk action to **activate**.
-6. You should then see a confirmation notice that you **plugins were activated successfully**.
+6. You should then see a confirmation notice that your **plugins were activated successfully**.

 ## Additional links